Loose Hot WheelsCollector values and guides

 • Do not pay the RLC price for a goal a mainline already solves.

 RLC usually changes scarcity, finish, packaging, and presentation more than it changes the core casting itself.
-That matters a lot for some collectors and barely matters for others.
+That changes the decision for some collectors and not for others.

 The right question is not whether RLC is better in the abstract.
 The right question is whether your collecting goal actually needs what the premium release adds.